EOLab-HSRW/Dieter_Meshtastic/Serial_Communication/readme.md

    - NwkSKey: Generate for the first time
    - End Device ID: Should be meaningful

-8. Now use the AT commands for the RAK11300, accessible via the serial monitor in the Arduino IDE.
+8. Now use the [AT Commands](https://docs.rakwireless.com/product-categories/wisduo/rak11300-module/at-command-manual/#atr) for the RAK11300, accessible via the serial monitor in the Arduino IDE.
-Note: The available Commands can be found here : [AT Commands](https://docs.rakwireless.com/product-categories/wisduo/rak11300-module/at-command-manual/#atr)
 10. Set the parameters and send a join command to connect to the network via the defined gateway.
 11. If the response from the serial monitor is positive, the connection status should be visible on the website.
 12. Test sending example data via the serial monitor.